sinedied/devto-cli/README.md

 ### Init

-`devto init` initializes the current folder as a repository for all your articles.
+`dev init` initializes the current folder as a repository for all your articles.

 It does 3 things: